ajhager/srvi/README.md

 # SRVi

 SRVi is a utility for quickly testing out [GopherJS](http://github.com/gopherjs/gopherjs) programs in the browser.
-It supports hosting a server, displaying errors, and rebuilding your project each time you refesh the page.
+It will automatically rebuild and serve your project every time you refresh.
+Quickly try out new ideas without even needing to setup a new index.html every time.

 ## Install